-In order to represent a high school in interscholastic athletic competition, a student must abide by eligibility rules of the Nebraska School Activities Association.
+To represent a high school in interscholastic athletic competition, a student must abide by eligibility rules of the Nebraska School Activities Association.

 A summary of the major rules is given below.
 Contact the principal or activities director for an explanation of the complete rule.